m-anagn/PS-Scoring/README.md

 ### If you can this far, you are awesome!
-We hope this was useful and feel free to let us know if you have any questions.
+Hopefully, you found these tools interesting and useful.
+Please make sure to properly acknowledge this work, should you utilize it for your own project.

+For any questions or clarifications, feel free to contact us (mariaanagn314@gmail.com).